fabric8io/fabric8/docs/cdi.md

 Using CDI it is possible to:

 * Inject a fabric8 managed kubernetes client.
-* Inject URL to kubernetes service using the @Service.
+* Inject URL to kubernetes service using the @ServiceName.
-* Inject a client for a kubernetes service using the @Service and @Factory.
+* Inject a client for a kubernetes service using the @ServiceName and @Factory.
 * Inject configuration provided as Environamnt Variables.
 * Create scopes of configuration using the @Configuration.

 The CDI extension works for application that live both inside and outside of kubernetes.
 So it can be used safely in kubernetes and hybrid deployments for easier consumption of kubernetes managed services.

-### The @Service annotation
+### The @ServiceName annotation
 In kubernetes, each service has a host and a port and they are passed to container as environment variable.
 Containers that live inside Kubernetes can lookup for services using their environment variables.
 Application that live outside of kubernetes need to use the kubernetes API in order to perform lookups.

 The fabric8 extension provides a unified approach in looking up for service coordinates.
-It provides the @Service qualifier which can be used to inject the coordinates as a String or as a URL by just referring to the id of the service.
+It provides the @ServiceName qualifier which can be used to inject the coordinates as a String or as a URL by just referring to the id of the service.

     @Inject
-    @Service("my-service")
+    @ServiceName("my-service")
     private String service.

 ### Running inside and outside of Kubernetes

 Under the covers the code will default to using the **MY_SERVICE_SERVICE_HOST** and **MY_SERVICE_SERVICE_PORT** environment variables exposed by [kubernetes services](services.html) to discover the IP and port to use to connect to the service.
 Kubernetes sets those environment variables automatically when your pod is run inside Kubernetes.

-If your Java code is running outside of Kubernetes then @Service will use the environment variable **KUBERNETES_MASTER** to connect to the kubernetes REST API and then use that to discover where the services are.
+If your Java code is running outside of Kubernetes then @ServiceName will use the environment variable **KUBERNETES_MASTER** to connect to the kubernetes REST API and then use that to discover where the services are.
 This lets you run the same Java code in a test, in your IDE and inside kubernetes.

 ### Creating custom objects
 In most of the cases the user will create a client so that it can consume the service.
 This can be easily done by providing a factory.

     @Produces
-    @Service
+    @ServiceName
     public MyClient create(InjectionPoint ip) {
         Service service = ip.getAnnotated().getAnnotation(Service.class);
         String url = Services.toServiceUrl(service.getId(), service.getProtocol());